 Samsung Galaxy S8

 None of the Apple iPhones have high speed USB-OTG capability, for that reason I have ignored them from the get go.
-A few windows phones do have a USB-C port with high speed USB-OTG capability but the software leaves little to be desired, the phones are rarely water resistant and there’s very few apps available.
+A few windows phones have a USB-C port with high speed USB-OTG capability but the software leaves little to be desired, the phones are rarely water resistant and there’s very few apps available.